pierpaolosichera/ZoneRW/README.md

 - Areas defined as coordinates of a rectangle are colored red.
 - Areas defined as coordinates of a polygon are colored purple.
 - A horizontal thermometer allows you to change the zoom level of the image.
+- It is possible to export zones in XML-TEI text.
+![https://github.com/pierpaolosichera/ZoneRW/blob/main/README_images/08_ExportTEI.gif](https://github.com/pierpaolosichera/ZoneRW/blob/main/README_images/08_ExportTEI.gif)
 - It is possible to export zones in images.
-![https://github.com/pierpaolosichera/ZoneRW/blob/main/README_images/08_ExportTEI.gif](https://github.com/pierpaolosichera/ZoneRW/blob/main/README_images/08_ExportTEI.gif)

 ## Usage tips
-- The use of the "Click & valid" check box is very useful when entering zones.
+- The use of the "Click & validate" check box is very useful when entering zones.
 For fine correction operations it is more useful to keep the check box deactivated so that you can click several times on the same coordinate until you find the correct position.
 - Clicking on the image scroll bar is a click, so if the cursor is on ulx, uly, lrx, lry or points the click will be intercepted as a new coordinate.
 Then to scroll, go to one of the other elements of the zone list or use the mouse/trackpad scroll function.